Certification of modular Galois representations: Certification of the computations

 Before attempting to prove the results, it is comforting to perform a few easy checks so as to ensure that they seem correct beyond reasonable doubt (cf. the end of section 1 in \cite{Moi}).
 Namely,

 \begin{itemize}

-\item Since we are working with a form of level $N=1$, the number field $L$ cut out by the Galois representation $\rho_{f,\l}$ is ramified only at $\ell$.
+\item Since we are working with a form of level $N=1$, the number field $\saint L$ cut out by the Galois representation $\saint \rho_{f,\l}$ is ramified only at $\ell$.
 Therefore, we can check that the discriminant of the polynomial $F(x) \in \Q[x]$ is of the form

 for some $M \in \Q^*$.
 Even better, we can compute the maximal order of the field $K = \Q[x] / F(x)$ whose Galois closure is $L$ and check that its discriminant is, up to sign, a power of $\ell$.
 Since a number field ramifies at the same primes as its Galois closure, this proves that the decomposition field $L$ of $F(x)$ is ramified only at $\ell$, as expected.
+If the coefficients of $F(x)$ are too horrible for that, we can apply this check on $F_r(x)$ instead.